Death, the Last Enemy

 [Photo by Georg Arthur Pflueger on Unsplash]

-From his perspective, the heart of the matter was the absolute necessity for bodily resurrection.
-All his arguments are crafted to support that proposition, and its basis is the past resurrection of Jesus.
+From Paul’s perspective, the heart of the matter is the absolute necessity for bodily resurrection.
+All his arguments are designed to support that proposition, and its basis is the past resurrection of Jesus.

 If there is no future resurrection, then “not even Christ has been raised,” and if that is the case, then the Gospel is null and void.
 Thus, our coming resurrection is based on the past resurrection of the Son of God.
 Furthermore, it is pivotal to the teachings and salvation hope of the Church.

-Thus, the raising of the dead began with Jesus, the “firstborn of the dead,” and at his “arrival,” this process will be consummated - (1 Corinthians 15:23).
+Thus, the raising of the dead began with Jesus of Nazareth, the “firstborn of the dead,” and at his future “arrival,” this process will be consummated - (1 Corinthians 15:23).

 Paul uses the Greek noun ‘Parousia’ for the “coming” or “arrival” of Jesus.
 For example, in his first letter to the Thessalonians, he links the resurrection of dead believers to the “arrival” of Jesus from Heaven - (1 Thessalonians 4:12-15, 5:23, 2 Thessalonians 2:1, 2:8).

-Paul’s purpose was not to present all the details related to the return of Jesus.
-Specific subjects are introduced because they support his argument for the resurrection of the righteous dead.
+Paul’s purpose was not to describe in detail all the events that will accompany the return of Jesus.
+Specific subjects are introduced because they support his argument for the bodily resurrection of the righteous dead.

-Jesus was raised as the “first fruits” of those who “sleep.”
-Logically, dead believers will participate in the same kind of resurrection that he did, though only at the appointed time.
+Jesus was raised as the “first fruits” of those who “sleep,” their forerunner and the guarantor of their own resurrection.
+Dead believers will participate in the same kind of resurrection that he did, though at the appointed time.
 In the conclusion of his argument, Paul returns to the subjects of the resurrection and the end of Death:

 • (1 Corinthians 15:51-58) - “We shall not all sleep, but we shall all be changed… During the last trumpet, for it shall sound and the dead shall be raised incorruptible, and we shall be changed.”

-The cessation of death will coincide with the “arrival” of Jesus.
+The end of death will coincide with the “arrival” of Jesus.
 That day will mark the final overthrow of all God’s enemies and the consummation of His rule.
-After that, there will be no more enemies to conquer, therefore, DEATH WILL BE NO MORE.
+After that, there will be no more enemies to conquer, and death will be no more.
+The curse of Adam’s sin will be invalidated forever, and therefore, Christ’s resurrected saints will shout in triumph:

-However, the bodily resurrection does not mean the resuscitation of corpses.
-Instead, our mortal bodies will be transformed into another kind of body geared for life in the Spirit.
-That body will not be subject to disease, decay, and death.
-The evidence for this hope is the glorified body of Jesus.
+The bodily resurrection does not mean the resuscitation of corpses.
+Our mortal bodies will be transformed into another kind of body, one that is equipped for life in the Spirit.
+It will not be subject to disease, decay, and death.
+The evidence for this hope is the glorified body of Jesus Christ, our “first fruits.”
 We, likewise, will inherit glorified bodies.
 Our life in the coming age will be an embodied existence, not a disembodied state - (1 Corinthians 15:35-50).

 Comments